 Exports from Northern America dominate international markets and have increased with the rise in production of American lobster.
 Spiny lobster production and trade, meanwhile, is smaller and has not increased over time.
-In the case of Australian and New Zealand live rock lobster, long term and significant price premiums apply over live American lobster, and live spiny lobster of other origins, in the major export market: China.
+Supply is dominated by wild-caught product, as aquaculture confronts and gradually conquers the issues of complicated larval cycles and endemic diseases in culture systems.
+In the case of Australian and New Zealand live rock lobster, long term and significant price premiums apply over live American lobster, and live spiny lobster of other origins, into the major export market: China.

 Demographic factors and economic development have seen China emerge as a major destination for the international trade in lobster.
 China has accounted for much of the growth in international trade over the past decade or so, and accounts for a particularly large share of the global market for live spiny lobster.
-China is experiencing political tensions with trade partners, which has resulted in trade sanctions and other actions being implemented across a range of commodities from various nations.
+China's recent political tensions with trade partners have resulted in trade sanctions and other actions being implemented across a range of commodities from various nations.
+The impact on lobster imports from Australia, in particular, has been severe, with no live product in the product mix, and import volumes and unit prices significantly lower than the period before COVID-19 and the introduction of trade restrictions.
+The trade restrictions on Australian lobster create more favourable export market conditions for lobster from alternative sources.

-A major potential competitor for live lobster from Australia and New Zealand appears to be Caribbean and Florida sourced spiny lobster, and Vietnamese and other Asian sourced tropical rock lobster.
+The main potential competitors for live spiny lobster from Australia and New Zealand appear to be Caribbean and Florida sourced spiny lobster, and Vietnamese and other Asian sourced Tropical Rock Lobsters.
+The logistical challenges of supplying live spiny lobster from the waters off Southern America and Southern Africa have, to date, prevented meaningful volumes being transported by air to China.
 How quickly and significantly live supplies from these regions increase will depend on a range of factors including trade agreements, within-country processing, transport, infrastructure and regulatory constraints, as well as quality and species-specific issues.
 The opportunity afforded by the absence of Australian lobster from the Chinese market, owing to market access issues, continues to encourage developments in this space.
-Export trends of wild-caught Caribbean-sourced spiny lobster merit ongoing monitoring, as do developments in lobster aquaculture technology and husbandry in both Asia and the Americas.
+In particular, export trends of wild-caught Caribbean-sourced spiny lobster merit ongoing monitoring, as do developments in lobster aquaculture technology and husbandry, notably in South-East Asia.

 The COVID-19 pandemic has brought considerable disruption to the global economy and uncertainty as to the future, and the lobster trade has not been unscathed.
-Volumes of western rock lobster exports recovered from the hiatus early in the pandemic, and beach prices also recovered.
+Volumes of Western Rock Lobster exports recovered from the hiatus early in the pandemic, and beach prices also recovered.
 However further disruption to all Australian lobster exports occurred in late 2020, with a hiatus in the direct to China trade forcing a rapid shift to identify and develop alternative markets, both domestic and export.
 Australia's lobster export trade was supported by the International Freight Assistance Mechanism until June 2022, offsetting some of the increased freight costs associated with the pandemic.
+While economies around the world have now relaxed their COVID-19 restrictions, logistics costs remain at higher levels than per-COVID, a significant contributor to overall industry profitability as reflected in returns to fishers via beach prices.

-Beach prices of Australian lobster will continue to reflect the volume and price points of alternative markets, combined with the increased supply chain costs associated with the pandemic and disruptions to the direct China market.
-Despite that future uncertainty, China is likely to be the earliest and fastest recovering economy from the pandemic.
-With caveats including the inherent unknowns of COVID-19 health policy, vaccine efficacy, a return to "non-pandemic" global economic conditions including normalisation of supply chain costs, and a warmer political relationship between Australia and China, the longer-term outlook for the lobster trade remains positive.
+Beach prices of Australian lobster will continue to reflect the volume and price points of alternative markets, and also the increased supply chain costs associated with post-pandemic supply chains and disruptions to the direct China market.
+With caveats including a return to "non-pandemic" global economic conditions including normalisation of supply chain costs, and a warmer political relationship between Australia and China, the longer-term outlook for the lobster trade remains positive.